Skip to Main Content

 Therapist

-Megan Steinhoff is an adolescent and adult counselor at Rosecrance Therapies | Naperville/Warrenville.
-She has a master’s degree in clinical mental health counseling from Northwestern University and is currently in a clinical psychology doctorate program at Capella University.
+Megan Steinhoff is an adolescent and adult counselor at Rosecrance Naperville/Warrenville.
+She has a master’s degree in clinical mental health counseling from Northwestern University.
 Steinhoff has a wide range of experience working with individuals, couples, and families.
-She has experience treating anxiety, depression, substance use, mood disorders, PTSD, life transitions, and self-esteem issues.
+She has experience treating adjustment disorder, anxiety, depression, substance use, mood disorders, PTSD, life transitions, and relationship, communication, boundary, and self-esteem challenges.
 Steinhoff provides a comfortable, honest, and nonjudgmental therapeutic relationship for her clients.
 Clients are encouraged to speak their minds, work toward goals, and address issues that are causing barriers in their personal lives.
-She utilizes a broad set of modalities based on client needs, including psychodynamic, feminist, cognitive behavioral therapy, Gestalt, narrative, Adlerian, dialectical behavior therapy, Internal Family Systems, and person-centered theory.
-Steinhoff also employs play, art, and music to enrich the therapeutic relationship.
+She utilizes a broad set of modalities based on client needs, including psychodynamic, cognitive behavioral therapy (CBT), Gestalt, Adlerian, dialectical behavior therapy (DBT), Internal Family Systems (IFS), and person-centered theory.
+Steinhoff also employs play, art, music, and nature to enrich the therapeutic relationship.
 She is an LGBTQIA+-affirming therapist and fluent in Polish.

-Locations: Rosecrance Therapies | Naperville/Warrenville and Rosecrance Virtual
+Locations: Rosecrance Naperville/Warrenville and Rosecrance Virtual

 Kathy Terzinski, M.A., LCPC, EMDR